wrp/smtx/README.rst

 to this terminal that keyboad input is sent.
 The focused terminal is indicated by the location of the cursor.

-The following commands are recognized in smtx, when preceded by the command prefix (by default *ctrl-g*):
+The following commands are recognized in smtx when in command mode:

-Up/Down/Left/Right Arrow
+h/j/k/l/Up/Down/Left/Right Arrow
     Focus the virtual terminal above/below/to the left of/to the right of the currently focused terminal.

-o
-    Focus the previously-focused virtual terminal.

-h / v
+c / C
     Split the focused virtual terminal in half horizontally/vertically, creating a new virtual terminal to the right/below.
-The new virtual terminal is focused.
+The old virtual terminal retains the focus.

-w
-    Delete the focused virtual terminal.
-Some other nearby virtual terminal will become focused if there are any left.  smtx will exit once all virtual terminals are closed.
-Virtual terminals will also close if the program started inside them exits.

-l
-    Redraw the screen.

-PgUp/PgDown/End
+b/f
     Scroll the screen back/forward half a screenful, or recenter the screen on the actual terminal.

-That's it.
-There aren't dozens of commands, there are no modes, there's nothing else to learn.
+W
+    Set the width of the focused pty.  eg, to set the width of the currently focused pty to 120, enter command mode and type `120W`

+[0-9] Set a command count.

-(Note that these keybindings can be changed at compile time.)
+(Note that these keybindings can be changed at compile time, and that the above list is incomplete and subject to change.)

 Compatibility
 =============